DarraghReid/just_jokes/README.md

 * Their access to the Home page is similar to the Under 18 user's.
 Like users under 18 years of age, they may only see jokes suitable for children.
 However, unlike other users, if they try to take any action, such as trying to see the full joke, liking, or adding the joke to their favourites, the will be presented with a modal providing them with the option of signing in.
 They can agree or decline.

 * If the agree, they are led to the Sign Up page, where they enter their username, password and date of birth.
 Upon completing this action, they are uploaded to the users collection in the database.
 They are then considered a general user and redirected to their Profile page.
+Thanks to [Werkzeug](https://palletsprojects.com/p/werkzeug/), their password are securely stored and checked upon signing in.

 ## Potential Future Features
 #### Categories